brundhaiitj/ICS_CP_Ideailluminators/README.md

 Enter choice number: 1

 Enter the number of candidates: 3
-Enter name of candidate 1: John
+Enter name of candidate 1: Alice
 Available Symbols:
 1. !
 2. @